fonoster/fonoster/docs/self-hosting/deploy-with-docker.md

 3 directories, 6 files
 ```

+> The integrations.json file contains the credentials for the integrations (stt, tts, etc).
+You will need to update this file with the correct credentials for the integrations you want to use.

 Finally, run the following command to start the application:

 ```bash
 docker compose up -d
 ```

-After a few moments, you can visit the URL you set in the `APP_URL` variable.
-For example, if you put the variable to `http://localhost:8080`, you can access the application by visiting [http://localhost:8080](http://localhost:8080) in your browser.
+After a few moments, you can begin interacting with Fonoster using the API or SDK.

 ## Known Issues